Psycho II (film): Plot

-Dr. Raymond discovers that Mary is Lila's daughter and suspects the two women must be the ones harassing Norman.
+Dr. Raymond discovers that Mary is Lila's daughter and suspects the two women must be harassing Norman.
 Norman does not buy it, saying the one behind everything must be his "real mother", despite there being no record of him being adopted.
-Norman confronts Mary, who says that she has given up her part in Lila's ruse.
-Lila, however, will not stop.

 While Lila is retrieving her "Mother" costume from the cellar, a shadowy figure murders her.
 Meanwhile, the police find Toomey's body.
 Mary runs to the house to try to convince Norman to flee.
 He answers the phone and starts speaking to "Mother".
 Mary listens in; nobody is on the line with him.
-While Norman debates with "Mother" about her command to kill Mary, she runs into the cellar and dresses up as Mother in a bid to get Norman to "hang up".
-Dr. Raymond grabs her from behind, thinking he has caught her in the act of trying to drive Norman insane, and in her fright Mary accidentally plunges a knife into his heart.
+While Norman debates with "Mother" about her command to kill Mary, she dresses as Mother in a bid to get Norman to "hang up".
+Dr. Raymond grabs her, thinking he has caught her in the act of trying to drive Norman insane, and Mary accidentally kills him with a knife.

-Confronted by the sight of "Mother" standing over Dr. Raymond's bloody corpse, Norman's sanity finally snaps and he advances upon Mary, babbling.
-Backing into the fruit cellar, she stumbles upon Lila's body, buried in a pile of coal.
+When Norman sees "Mother" standing over Dr. Raymond's corpse, his sanity snaps, and he advances upon Mary.
+Backing into the fruit cellar, she stumbles upon Lila's body.
 Assuming Norman is responsible, Mary raises her knife to kill him but is shot dead by the incoming police.
-In light of an overheard argument between Mary and Lila, Mary's attempt to kill Norman, and her dressing as his mother, the police incorrectly determine Mary committed all the murders.
+In light of an overheard argument between Mary and Lila, Mary's attempt to kill Norman, and her dressing as his mother, the police incorrectly determine that Mary committed all the murders.

-Later, Emma Spool, another waitress from the diner, visits Norman and informs him that she is his real mother.
+Later, Emma Spool, another waitress, visits Norman and reveals that she is his biological mother.
 Mrs. Bates was her sister and adopted Norman as an infant while Emma was institutionalized.
-Emma reveals that she was the real murderer, having killed anybody who tried to harm her son.
+Emma was the real murderer, having killed anybody who tried to harm her son.
 In response, Norman kills her and carries the body to Mother's room.
-He begins talking to himself in her voice, as the "Mother" personality once again takes control of his mind.
+He begins talking to himself in her voice, as the "Mother" personality again takes control of his mind.